Canada signs landmark LNG energy deal with Germany - MyJoyOnline

 The deal was announced on Wednesday in Vancouver by Canada's energy minister, Tim Hodgson, who called it "an exciting and important milestone".

-It involves the shipping of one million tonnes per year of LNG from Ksi Lisims, a proposed project on British Columbia's coast, to Germany by its national energy utility company Securing Energy for Europe (SEFE).
+It involves shipping one million tonnes of LNG per year from Ksi Lisims, a proposed project on British Columbia's coast, to Germany by its national energy utility, Securing Energy for Europe (SEFE).

 The deal with SEFE will see annual LNG exports from Canada to Germany for up to 20 years, beginning in the early 2030s.